eclipse/packages/homepage/repository.md

 a different name here.
 Just take extra care when working through tutorials, as they will expect the name to be `eclipse-iot`.

+After you have added the repository you should tell helm to download the index for its contents:

+{% clipboard %}
+    helm repo update
+{% endclipboard %}

 ## See the content <small><span class="badge badge-secondary">Helm v3</span></small>

 You can browse through the content using: